 In Dong Ba Market in Hue City, you can find a lot of Vietnamese conical hats, typically Nón Bài Thơ – Poem conical hats.
 The price per one comes from 40,000 VND to 80,000 VND.

-Nowadays, people who come to buy conical hats are mainly tourists, they buy them as souvenirs when they come to Vietnam.
-Vietnamese people also have bought but not much because of changing fashionable thinks.
+Nowadays, people who come to buy conical hats are mainly tourists, they buy them as souvenirs from Vietnam.
+The local people also have bought them but not much because of changing fashionable thinks.

 Vietnamese conical-hat villages

 Many conical hat villages in Vietnam preserve the image of conical hats.
 Each hat will have the characteristics of each region, but the common point is that they are all made by dedicated workers.